 Word Association Test in Analytical Psychology

-The Word Association Test was Jung’s remarkable contribution to the analytical psychology.
-Its result was the first scientific prove supporting Freud‘s psychoanalytical theory.
-Jung sent his paper on Word Association Experiment to Freud and the meet soon after in Vienna.
+The Word Association Test was Jung’s remarkable contribution to analytical psychology.
+Its result was the first scientific proof supporting Freud‘s psychoanalytical theory.
+Jung sent his paper on Word Association Experiment to Freud and the meeting soon after in Vienna.
 This visit initiated few years of friendship and fruitful collaboration between these remarkable men.

-In his later career Jung stopped routine use of the Word Association Test.
-At that time his vast experience and highly developed intuition made for him the test obsolete.
-Instead, he concentred on dream analysis and the use of his own method, called “active imagination“, which allowed him to open the window to his patients unconscious.
+In his later career, Jung stopped routine use of the Word Association Test.
+At that time, his vast experience and highly developed intuition made for him the test obsolete for him.
+Instead, he concentrated on dream analysis and the use of his own method, called “active imagination“, which allowed him to open the window to his patients unconscious.

 C.G.
 Jung’s Word Association Test.
 Summary